 Online degrees in naval architecture are rare, and those that exist are primarily at the master's degree level.
 These programs may require some time on campus for comprehensive examinations at the end of the program, and during the course of study, may require students to participate in teleconferences at set times.
+Prior to enrollment students are required to have a bachelor's degree.
 Online students may be required to have specialized design software to complete assignments.
-The related field of yacht and boating design yields options for students to pursue certificates rather than degrees.
+The related field of yacht and boating design yields options for students to pursue certificates and diplomas rather than degrees.

 Yacht and Boating Design Diploma